turing-complet/python-ouraring/README.md

 Usage:

-Run the following to go through the auth code flow (will launch a browser) which will print an access and refresh token.
+Once you register an application, you can use this sample script to authorize access to your own data or some test account data.
+It will follow the auth code flow and print out the token response.
 ```
 ./token-request.py <client-id> <client-secret>
 ```

-In python, do
+Or in your application, do
 ```
 from oura import OuraClient, OuraOAuth2Client